 - Crispin, M. Jackson and Leonce Mary.
 Falaise Roll Recording Prominent Companions of William Duke of Normandy at the Conquest of England.
 Baltimore: Genealogical Publishing.
 Print.

 - Thirsk, Joan.
 The Agrarian History of England and Wales.
 Cambridge: Cambridge University Press: 7 Volumes.
 Print.

 - Passenger Lists of Vessels Arriving at Galveston Texas 1896-1951.
 National Archives Washington DC.
 Print.

 - Dunkling, Leslie.
 Dictionary of Surnames.
 Toronto: Collins, 1998.
 Print.
 (ISBN 0004720598).

 The Armitage Family Crest was acquired from the Houseofnames.com archives.
 The Armitage Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 11 November 2013 at 09:51.
+This page was last modified on 18 January 2016 at 11:31.